Telegram Messenger and Its Safety

 Telegram Messenger is known for its speed and simplicity, but let’s talk about its security and compliance.
 Yes, it has end-to-end encryption, but it’s turned off by default.
 That means most chats are stored on Telegram’s servers by default.
 People often assume all Telegram conversations are totally private, yet without manually enabling what it calls "Secret Chats," the messages live on remote servers.
 This design is aimed at quick access from multiple devices, making the app more convenient for consumers.

 Now, if you consider using Telegram Messenger for work or for sensitive communications, you might need to think twice.
 Why?
 Because Telegram is built primarily for casual consumer use.
 It's not built with enterprise security features that many organizations rely on.
-There’s no direct control over where your files are stored, no dedicated organizational accounts, and no significant certifications like SOC2 or NIST.
-Also, there’s no standard compliance alignment such as HIPAA, ISO, FedRAMP, or GDPR in a strong enterprise sense.
+There’s no direct control over where your files are stored, no dedicated organizational accounts, and it lacks widely recognized enterprise certifications.

-If you need a messaging tool for business purposes, platforms like Google Chat (as part of Google Workspace) or Slack often offer more strong admin controls, data retention policies, and enterprise-level compliance capabilities.
-They have dedicated business accounts, permission management, and they undergo external audits, possibly meeting or exceeding SOC2 or similar frameworks.
+If you need a messaging tool for business purposes, platforms like Google Chat (as part of Google Workspace) or Slack often offer stronger admin controls and data retention policies.
+They have dedicated business accounts, permission management, and they undergo external audits for recognized security standards.

 At the same time, you might be looking for an open source option.
 Zulip Messenger is a notable alternative.
 You can self-host it if you prefer complete control or use its cloud version.
 This approach is appealing for organizations that want to manage their own security or keep data on-premises.
 You can configure it in line with your own compliance requirements.